itsprakhar/Downstream-Dinov2/README.md

   * Pip
   * SubmitIt (Install via `git+https://github.com/facebookincubator/submitit`)

-All the dependencies can be installed using the provided conda.yml file【15†source】.
+All the dependencies can be installed using the provided conda.yml file.

 ## Installation